carolinamedina26/MechaCar_Statistical_Analysis/README.md

 **Study Design: MechaCar vs Competition**

-Our analysis would like to find our is MechaCar can be positioned in the market as the best safety/cost car in the market.
+Our analysis would like to find out if MechaCar can be positioned in the market as the best safety/cost cars in the market.

 **What metric or metrics are you going to test?**